JBoissonnat/0323_2020DATAPAR/Labs/module_1/Resolving-Git-Conflicts/README.md

 * Which industry will you seek employment in?
 Research labs and companies in geographic data
 * What will your future role look like?
 Something more like Data Scientist in this field
 * What is your career goal?
-To find a job like this within the 3-4 next months
+To find a job in this field within the next 3 or 4 months